theapache64/retrosheet/MIGRATION.md

 ## Need Help?

-If you encounter any issues during migration, please open an issue on the [Retrosheet GitHub repository](https://github.com/theapache64/retrosheet).
+If you encounter any issues during migration, please open an issue on the [tracker](https://github.com/theapache64/retrosheet/issues).